adzierzanowski/gta2-map-editor/README.md

 ## Does it work?

-Yes, the basic block editing does work although at this point it's a bit pain to use.
+~~Yes, the basic block editing does work~~ (it did up to b5ccc36, quite large refactoring was needed) although at this point it's a bit pain to use.
 The map is currently only exported in the UMAP format and doesn't include other chunks than UMAP and ZONE so it has to be loaded into the official DMA editor and exported as a compressed map so the game is able to use it.